What does forgiveness mean to you?

 To begin to forgive, we need to first feel the pain, the anger, the resentment or whatever we are feeling about the situation.
 We can’t forgive until we have dealt with what happened; until we feel our feelings about it.
 We often need to first gain an understanding of the situation from a different perspective before we can release our pain.

 We can’t process and release our emotions until we acknowledge and validate them and allow them to have their expression.
 It’s always important for us to acknowledge our feelings, including anger which is common when we feel a wrong has been done to us, or that something is unfair.
 When we respect and validate our feelings, whatever they are, we allow ourselves to release the emotional charge around the situation.
 It’s okay to feel hurt.
 It’s okay to feel anger.
 These are human emotions.
-If we suppress our anger, this can turn to rage which is then harder to release in an appropriate manner.
+If we suppress our anger, this can turn to rage which is harder to release in a healthy manner.

 Forgiveness requires releasing judgement and allowing acceptance of the situation and of our feelings about the situation or person.
 Before we get to this point however, if you’re anything like me, we can beat ourselves up looking for a reason and trying to understand why the event happened.
 When we release judgement of the person and stop searching for the ‘why’, and we allow ourselves to come to an acceptance of the situation, we can start to cut those ties that have kept us bound to the situation.